Portobello Road: Literature

-The Portobello Road features prominently in Martin Amis's 1989 satirical novel London Fields (novel).
+The Portobello Road features prominently in Martin Amis's 1989 satirical novel London Fields.

 In the short story "The Portobello Road", Muriel Spark narrates the story of a murderer who, visited by the ghost of his victim, Macbeth-style, tends to constantly go to the Portobello Road market to meet her.
 "The Portobello Road" was included in the 1958 collection The Go-away Bird and Other Stories.

 The cult British children's book character Paddington Bear, featured in the books written by Michael Bond, enjoys visiting Portobello Market on a daily basis.
 His friend Mr. Gruber, with whom Paddington has his elevenses every day, owns an antique shop on the Portobello Road.

 In Cathy Hopkins' Mates, Dates and Portobello Princess, the fourth book of her young adult Mates, Dates series, Nesta Williams who is from a middle-class North London family struggles to fit in as she starts dating rich Simon Peddington-Lee.

-In 2008, Ruth Rendell published a novel set in the area entitled, Portobello.
+In 2008, Ruth Rendell published a novel set in the area, entitled Portobello.

 It is the setting for Paulo Coelho's 2007 novel, The Witch of Portobello.

-In the 1970 novel The Chinese Agent by author Michael Moorcock, a world-renowned jewel-thief more than meets his match when he attempts to swipe a brooch from a Portobello Road market stall, and is hunted down through the streets like a dog by the sharp-eyed market traders.
+In the 1970 novel The Chinese Agent by Michael Moorcock, a world-renowned jewel-thief more than meets his match when he attempts to swipe a brooch from a Portobello Road market stall, and is hunted down through the streets like a dog by the sharp-eyed market traders.

-Portobello Road is also mentioned in Indian Urdu writer Shamsur Rehman Faruqui's 2006 novel The Mirror of Beauty.
+Portobello Road is also mentioned in Indian Urdu writer Shamsur Rahman Faruqi's 2006 novel The Mirror of Beauty.

 In the short story "Different Skies" by China Miéville, the protagonist buys an eerie coloured window pane in Portobello Road Market.
 This story is included in the 2005 collection Looking for Jake.